-My research and teaching are embedded in trasdisciplinary feminist and queer methodologies, with research and teaching interests including technoscience studies, environmental politics, body theory, and new materialisms.
-I write unnatural histories of organic and inorganic matter in the life and health sciences, untangling the uneasy relationships of scientific practices with language, technology, matter, and politics.
-My primary object of study is the politics and cultural histories of knowledge production, with a focus on the (post)human body, in its various states of health and illness, vitality and vulnerability, chaos and disorder.
-More specifically, I am currently working on concepts of life, self and difference in the life sciences, and relations between inside and outside of the body (organism and environment).
-My aim is to articulate how knowledge practices in the biosciences have become embedded in a culturally situated understanding of the living body, and how the materiality of physiological processes exceeds, without necessarily preceding, the discursive practices we use to describe and manipulate them.
+My work is embedded in cultural studies and feminist transdisciplinary methodologies, with research and teaching interests including the history & politics of knowledge, environmental & science studies, transnational American studies, and feminist & queer theories.
+I write unnatural histories of organic and inorganic matter, untangling the uneasy relationships of scientific practices with language, technology, matter, and politics.
+My primary object of study is the politics and cultural histories of knowledge production, with a focus on the (post)human body.
+More specifically, I am currently working on concepts of life, self and difference in scientific discourse, and relations between inside and outside of the body (organism and environment).
+My aim is to articulate how knowledge practices in the sciences have become embedded in a culturally situated understanding of the living body, and how the materiality of physiological processes exceeds, without necessarily preceding, the discursive practices we use to describe and manipulate them.

-feminist & queer theories & methodologies (esp. feminist materialisms)
+feminist & queer theories & methodologies (esp. feminist materialisms & posthumanisms)